 - Driver’s Education: It really pays off.
 Taking a government-approved driver’s education course gives young drivers substantial rate decreases.
 Graduates could save up to 15% off on car insurance, which is the same discount you’d get for having three years of safe-driving experience.

 - Claims Protection: This means the insurance company agrees not to increase your premium as a result of any accident.
 Depending on the company, this may apply separately to each vehicle or to each driver.
 Costs can range from somewhere between $35 and $65, making it a worthwhile purchase.
 Don’t confuse this protection with accident forgiveness programs offered by some insurance companies.
 Accident forgiveness usually means your insurance company will continue to provide coverage after a collision, but your rate will still increase.

-- Stay Sober: Car accidents are the leading cause of death for 15 to 25 year olds, and 55% of those crashes involve alcohol.
+- Stay Sober: Car accidents are the leading cause of death for 15 to 25 years of age, and 55% of those crashes involve alcohol.
 Statistics show young drivers are more likely to be involved in fatal crashes on weekends, at night and during summer months.
 Make sure young drivers understand the dangers of drinking and driving, and always plan a safe way home if alcohol is involved.

 The best way to teach your young driver the rules of the road is to set a good example.
-Talk to your local BrokerLink broker to make sure your policy is up to date and your child has coverage before they take the wheel.
+Talk to your local local BrokerLink branch to make sure your policy is up to date and your child has coverage before they take the wheel.